Durin-project/Durin_template/README.md

-# PFTC_template
+# Durin_template

-This GitHub repository is a template repo for the PFTC courses.
+This GitHub repository is a template repo for the Durin project.
-For more information about PFTC see [here](https://plantfunctionaltraitscourses.w.uib.no/).

 This repo is aimed at data sciences in ecology, but can also be used in other fields.